The hinterland food trails in this fertile pocket of Queensland take you to the doorsteps of passionate producers. Here are some you shouldn’t miss.

 Adopt a Beehive

 On annual open days, owners can visit their hives, which are situated in bee sanctuaries on organic and biodynamic farms on the Sunshine Coast.
-They also receive eight kilograms of honey from their hive each year.
+They also receive 75 grams of honey from their hive each year.

 Paula and her husband, Gary Hands, run organic gardening and beekeeping workshops at the heritage-listed Crohamhurst Observatory, 20 minutes’ drive south of Maleny.